 In other words, anyone can have it.
 Even skinny women.
 Even children.

 The breathing disruption brought on by sleep apnea does not happen during the daytime due to the stiffness of muscle in the airway that promotes normal breathing.
-Sleep apnea is present when:
+Some of the Causes of Sleep apnea are:

 - The throat muscles relax more than the normal amount